northamerican/find-my-landlord/README.md

 ### Updating the property information db
 Put the `property-information-for-firestore.json` file in the root of the project and run `utils/Firestore-uploader/import.js`.

-### To build the functions directory
-Run `netlify functions:build --src ./functions` and commit the generate netlify function zip file(s).

 ## Credits
 [Lucien Liz-Lepiorz](https://github.com/lucienlizlepiorz) handled mapping and built the site.
 [Ivy Abid](https://github.com/ivyabid) directed the project and merged assessor data with other public datasets.